Customer runs over, kills Nevada manicurist after failing to pay

 The manicurist, identified as 51-year-old Ngoc Nhu Nguyen, ran in front of the car to try and stop the woman from driving off when she was hit by the vehicle and dragged 50 feet.
 Nguyen was pronounced dead at a local hospital.

-Nguyen's family told Fox 5 Vegas that their relative, also known as "Annie," was a Vietnamese refugee who raised three daughters on her own.
+Nguyen's family told Fox 5 that the manicurist, also known as "Annie," was a Vietnamese refugee who raised three daughters on her own.
 She had traveled the country before coming to Las Vegas two years ago.
 She ran the spa with her boyfriend, Sonny.

 "It was very sad to know she lost her life over something -- over money,” said Josh, a witness who works at a neighboring business.
 “It's just hard to wrap my mind around it.”